Using The Law of Reciprocity and Other Persuasion Techniques Correctly

 Look for Opportunities to Do Things for Others

 The starting point of the law of reciprocity is to do things for others.
-Something as simple as opening in the door for someone, or getting someone a cup of coffee is a very powerful technique that you can use to cause people to like you and to feel obligated to you.
+Something as simple as opening the door for someone, or getting someone a cup of coffee is a very powerful technique that you can use to cause people to like you and to feel obligated to you.

 The Socratic Method